DaJuan Summers: Professional career

 On September 22, 2015, Summers signed with the New York Knicks.
 However, he was later waived by the Knicks on October 23 after appearing in four preseason games.
 On November 2, he was acquired by the Westchester Knicks as an affiliate player of New York.
 On November 23, he was named the D-League's Performer of the Week for games played Thursday, November 12, through Sunday, November 22.
 The honor marked the first of the 2015–16 season and the first in Westchester Knicks history.
 The following day, he was ruled out for the rest of the season with a left Achilles tendon injury, an injury he suffered on November 20 in the final two minutes of the team's win over the Sioux Falls Skyforce and was waived on November 24.
 In three games, Summers led the Knicks to a 3–0 start and averaged 25.3 points, 10.3 rebounds, 2.0 assists and 2.0 steals per game.

 On July 28, 2016, Summers signed with Turkish club Pınar Karşıyaka for the 2016–17 season.

 On August 3, 2017, he signed with Turkish club Galatasaray for the 2017–18 season.

 On July 12, 2019, he has signed with Levallois Metropolitans of the LNB Pro A. Summers later joined Shimane Susanoo Magic, averaging 17.4 points, 8.0 rebounds, 1.3 assists and 1.1 steals per game.
 On October 11, 2020, he signed with Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).

+In September 2023, Summers signed with the Rain or Shine Elasto Painters of the Philippine Basketball Association (PBA) as the team's import for the 2023–24 PBA Commissioner's Cup.
+After a 0–4 start, he was released from the team and replaced by Demetrius Treadwell.